 The cloud is becoming harder for finance leaders to ignore.
 And as the latest Benchmarking the Accounting & Finance Function report shows, the number of finance functions not employing at least some cloud-based solutions is declining.
 Even if you’re unsure whether cloud-based technologies are right for your organization, exploring the option to determine what benefits your business might realize from making the transition is still worthwhile.

-Tim Hird is the executive director of Robert Half Management Resources.
+This post was written by Tim Hird, the executive director of Robert Half Management Resources.

 How we can help

 Working with our company’s Protiviti subsidiary, Robert Half offers a full range of business systems services, from system recommendations to implementation and ongoing support.
 Give us a call today to learn more at 1.800.803.8367.